mitschabaude/montgomery/README.md

 ## How to use this repo

-The main source code is in `/src`.
-The entry-point for the MSM code used in the competition is `src/msm.js`.
-Also in `/src` there is JS that generates the Wasm output.
+The entry-point for the MSM code used in the competition is [/src/msm.js](src/msm.js).
+Also in `/src` at the top level there is JS that generates the Wasm output.
 There are two Wasm modules, one for the base field arithmetic, and one for the scalar decomposition.
 For each Wasm module we generate 3 artifacts:

 - `module-name.wat` -- Wasm in text format.
 These are designed to be sort of readable, and I looked a lot at them for debugging my Wasm output.
-They are checked into git, for visibility
+They are checked into git, for visibility: [finite-field.wat](src/wasm/finite-field.wat), [scalar-glv.wat](src/wasm/scalar-glv.wat)
 - `module-name.wasm.js` -- JS file which contains the Wasm code inlined, as base64 string.
 It instantiates that Wasm module at the top level, with `await WebAssembly.instantiate(...)`.
 It then re-exports the Wasm exports.
 The idea is that this gives the exact same feel and usability as if the Wasm module were a proper ES module.
 It relies on top-level await, which is natively supported in all major browsers and JS engines, but some bundlers still have problems with it (looking at you, webpack).
 - `module-name.wasm` -- Wasm file, which is not used in this repo right now.
 Once the [Wasm ESM integration](https://github.com/WebAssembly/esm-integration/tree/main/proposals/esm-integration) finally lands, it will be possible to drop-in replace the `.wasm.js` file by the corresponding `.wasm` file.
 Importing `.wasm` files directly is already supported by some bundlers (like webpack) and in node via the [--experimental-wasm-modules](https://nodejs.org/api/esm.html#wasm-modules) flag.